empathic-ai/altimit/README.md

 Altimit is designed on top of a flexible protocol for building an open Metaverse.
 Altimit can be used as an engine for creating your own metaverse application, or as a plugin in your engine of choice.

-Essentially, Altimit is a networking plugin.
-But it is also a set of tools built around that plugin to interface with other applications in a very flexible and useful way.
+You can think of Altimit as a networking library.
+But it is also a set of tools built around that library to interface with external applications in a highly dynamic way.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This simple starting point is the basis for Altimit's design—enabling it to be maximally flexible and compatible with existing protocols.